 It seems that natural disasters and severe weather events are constantly in the news.
 But when they happen in your own backyard, the impact on your business and your employees can be costly.

-Fortunately for the vast majority of businesses in America, relatively few are directly impacted by severe weather disasters or other life and property threatening natural events.
-But no business owner is exempt from the possibility, and every employer has obligations during such events.
+Fortunately for the vast majority of businesses in America, relatively few ever suffer from severe weather disasters or other life and property threatening natural events.
+But whether it happens because of mother nature, or because of broken water main, no business owner is exempt from the possibility of a disaster impacting their company, and every employer has obligations during such events.

-There are a number of issues to consider when an event occurs that requires an employer to close their businesses and for resuming normal operations.
+There are several issues that must be considered when an event occurs that requires an employer to close their businesses and for resuming normal operations.
 Employees, for example will want to know how and if they will be paid.
 This means that employers must understand if a forced business closure requires paying employees who cannot come to work.

 In addition, there are questions concerning obligations for unemployment compensation and, if employees are injured as a result of disaster-related events, whether they will be eligible for workers' compensation.